fluent/fluent-bit-docs/development/developer-guide.md

 The external library you are mostly likely to interact with is [msgpack](https://github.com/msgpack/msgpack-c).

-For crypto, Fluent Bit uses [mbedtls](https://github.com/ARMmbed/mbedtls).
+For crypto, Fluent Bit uses system's OpenSSL.
+Please make sure to install openssl libraries and headers before building Fluent Bit.

 ### Memory Management